agile-hw/hw2/README.md

 Homework 2 - Chisel State
 =======================

 Adopting our agile mindset, some of these problems revise components introduced in prior homework assignments.
-Although we provide a skeleton for testers, you will often need to implement them in order to use them.
+Although we provide a skeleton for testers, you will need to implement them in order to use them.
 Be sure not to modify external IO interfaces to maintain compatability with the autograder.

 # Problem 1 - Improved ComplexALU (50pts)
 > Let's enhance our `ComplexALU` from HW1 using `Bundle`s and encapsulation.
 This problem will consist of multiple parts that build from each other.